HOW I WORK

 Sometimes it is important to talk about your past to understand where patterns of behaviour began and sometimes it will be helpful to use creative methods in order to help you to talk about what is going on.
-I bring an holistic approach so that we can work with any pains, fears or other sensations in your body as well as your thoughts and feelings.
+I also bring the Compassion Focused approach, which understands that we all have tricky brains and uses imagery exercises as a way of sitting with uncomfortable emotions and feelings.

 I have worked with people from a variety of backgrounds and for a number of different charities and organisations.

 I have been working in private practice for a few years, which means that I have been seeing clients with any kind of presenting issue.